stakater/developer-handbook/content/kubernetes/storage.md

 ### Storage Provider

-In general, Kubernetes supports quite a few storage providers including hostPath, NFS, Ceph, Gluster, vSphere, minio, Cloud-based storage (S3 etc.).
+In general, Kubernetes supports quite a few storage providers including `hostPath`, NFS, Ceph, `Gluster`, `vSphere`, `minio`, Cloud-based storage (S3 etc.).
 And these providers can be deployed either as a part of a Kubernetes cluster (internal storage) or storage provided by an external service (external storage).
 For the migration, we’ll focus on the internal storage or in-cluster storage provider.

 If you are using external storage provider, you just need to migrate the storage consumer and leave the external storage provider as-is.

-If you are using internal storage provider, you need to setup the Openshift Storage nodes, either GlusterFS or Ceph, using the same/similar spec as in other cluster in terms of disk size, storage type, number of nodes.
+If you are using internal storage provider, you need to setup the OpenShift Storage nodes, either GlusterFS or Ceph, using the same/similar spec as in other cluster in terms of disk size, storage type, number of nodes.
 Then, proceed to storage consumer migration.

 ### Storage Consumer

 Each client might have different storage consumption pattern, we’ll try to categorize them into the following:

 - Container applications requires persistent Storage
-- Kubernetes Statefulset application
+- Kubernetes `Statefulset` application
-- Databases running on Kubernetes such as MongoDB, MySQL, Cloudant etc.
+- Databases running on Kubernetes such as MongoDB, MySQL

 We’ll assume that all these storage needs are implemented as Kubernetes recommended Persistent Volume (PV) and Persistent Volume Claims (PVC).